top of page

 1. Roman Period

 Early January, in the year 1647.
-After a heavy storm and a rough sea, the waterwolf had eaten big chunks of dune near the town of Domburg on Walcheren.
+After a heavy storm and a rough sea, the waterwolf had eaten big chunks of dune near the town of Domburg.
 It uncovered ancient stones.
-Stones with images of, among other, goddess Nehalennia.
+Stones with images of, among other, a goddess named Nehalennia.
 Four years later, again fragments of altars and sculptures were disclosed.
-In the centuries that followed, all in all thirty-four votive altars were collected of which twenty-seven were dedicated to goddess Nehelennia.
-Others were dedicated to the gods Jupiter, Neptune, Hercules, Victoria and Burorina.
-All these finds were part of a temple complex between the year ca. 188 and 227, but possibly already from the first century.
-It was a square-shaped temple with only one central room.
-This construction was typical for the region and uncommon in Rome.
-Possible it concerned a continuation of Celtic or other pagan sanctuaries, because these had the same floorplan (Clerinx 2023).
-Reconstructions of these 'native' temples can be viewed at Colijnsplaat and at Archeon open-air museum at Alphen aan de Rijn in the Netherlands.
+In the centuries that followed, all in all thirty-four votive altars were collected, of which twenty-seven were dedicated to the goddess Nehelennia.
+Others altars were dedicated to the deities Jupiter, Neptune, Hercules, Victoria, and Burorina.

 reconstruction of the Nehalennia temple at Colijnsplaat in the Netherlands